Contrasting View (NASDAQ:VIEW) & Tecnoglass (NASDAQ:TGLS)

 |3.00

-View presently has a consensus target price of $11.00, indicating a potential upside of 23.46%.
-Tecnoglass has a consensus target price of $16.00, indicating a potential downside of 15.66%.
-Given View’s higher probable upside, analysts clearly believe View is more favorable than Tecnoglass.
+View currently has a consensus target price of $11.00, suggesting a potential upside of 23.46%.
+Tecnoglass has a consensus target price of $16.00, suggesting a potential downside of 15.66%.
+Given View’s higher probable upside, research analysts clearly believe View is more favorable than Tecnoglass.

 Summary